 Humans, man.
 Sometimes I just don’t get my own species.
 I have been and still am consistently amazed by how many people go shopping on any given day.
 And that was before the pandemic.
 Now I am flabbergasted.

 The parking lot of the mall where my REI is located, almost always fills up, even with the pandemic raging, as it is now.
 With online shopping easier, more convenient, and often cheaper than brick-and-mortar alternatives, not to mention safer, I find it shocking how many people still pour through the double doors when we are open.
 We are packed on the weekends, and even the weekdays have their rushes.

 However, that’s what I’m there for and it’s why I have a job.
 My coworkers and I are waiting and willing to point out the camp utensils, or drop some knowledge about R-value.
 And the internet can’t perform a pack fitting or size a jacket.
 There are certainly legitimate reasons to shop in store during a pandemic, such as picking up a last-minute item for a trip, but I’ll never understand the customers who are “just browsing” because someone bought them a gift card.
 That’s crazy.
-Shopping in person not only risks one’s own health, but also that countless strangers, including we employees for whom not being there isn’t a choice.
+Shopping in person not only risks one’s own health, but also that of countless strangers, including we employees for whom not being there isn’t a choice.
 The gift card can wait.

 #6 Sale madness